 Their "age" began with Christ's birth.
 It continued on through His preaching, His death and resurrection, the founding of the church, the preaching of the gospel by the apostles (first to the Jews, and then to the Gentiles as well).
 And it moved toward 70 AD and the dissolution of Jewish life in Palestine.
 Their world, as it were, was ending.

 Our "age" began with the calling and conversion of Herbert Armstrong in 1927, the beginning of the Philadelphia era in 1933, the founding of Ambassador College, the preaching of the gospel around the world, Herbert Armstrong's death, and the scattering of the church—and toward the dissolution of man's rule on earth.

 Hebrews was written to an older, established group—some of whom might have been in the church twenty or thirty years.
-I say "30" because it is felt that the book of Hebrews was written somewhere between 62 AD and 67 AD The destruction of the temple had not taken place yet, but persecutions were beginning to arise directly upon the church (in places like Rome).
+I say "30" because it is believed that the book of Hebrews was written sometime between 62 AD and 67 AD.
+The destruction of the temple had not taken place yet, but persecutions were beginning to arise directly upon the church (in places like Rome).
 And there were, undoubtedly, persecutions brought into the Palestine area by the Jewish culture that was surrounding the church in that area.